elchs/LetoDBf/Readme.txt

  For ugly ;-) xHarbour hackers with different CP names, no comment.

       LETO_SET( nOption [, xNewSet ] )                         ==> xActiveSetting
- Use may use this function for nOption: SOFTSEEK, DELETED, AUTORDER, AUTOPEN as you may have used the Set() function.
-This will inform the server about changed setting, which is very important to inform the server about changes.
+ Recommended is to use the commands: SET xxx [ TO ] or the SET() function instead, to keep your sourcecode portable.
+A translation is done in "rddleto.ch" by define macros, to inform server about changes of four settings: SOFTSEEK, DELETED, AUTORDER, AUTOPEN.
+All other requests/ settings are simply forwarded to the SET() function.
  With no given <xNewSet>, you get the active setting without changing it.
- Recommended is to use the commands: SET xxx [ TO ] instead this function.
-This translation is done in "leto_std.ch" to inform server for these SETs, likely it is else done in Harbour "std.ch".

       LETO_RECONNECT( [ cAddress ], [ cUserName ], [ cPassword ],
                     [ nTimeOut ], [ nBufRefreshTime ], [ lZombieCheck ], [ nDelay ] )